Halle520/MS-up24/README.md

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

-✨ **Visual Page Builder** - Build individual pages by dragging and dropping components, adding text and icons, and uploading images ✨
+✨ **Collaborative Consumption & Financial Planning Platform** - Track expenses, chat with friends, and plan your financial future together ✨

-A modern full-stack monorepo application with NestJS backend and Next.js frontend for creating customizable web pages without coding.
+A modern financial tool that combines the engagement of a social chat app with the analytical power of a personal finance tracker.
+Built with NestJS and Next.js.

 ## 🚀 Quick Start